OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

     * Access to a fully working OpenNebula cloud running version 5.6 or later.
 You can check this by using any OpenNebula CLI command without parameters.
     * A client computer with Docker CLI (the daemon is not required) and Docker Machine installed.
     * Your OpenNebula Cloud must be accessible from your client computer.
-    * The OpenNebula Docker application should have been imported into the OpenNebula cloud.
+    * The OpenNebula Docker application available in the Marketplace should have been imported into the OpenNebula cloud.

 This guide shows how to specify in the command line all the required attributes to create the Docker Engines.
 As an alternative you can specify a template registered in OpenNebula, in this case you can see all the available options at :ref:`Docker Machine Driver References <docker_machine_driver_reference>` section.